 Vietnamese cuisine, is always focused on healthy, vibrant vegetables.
-There are kind of similar to the Chinese/Japanese South east Asian cuisines – they use rice, rice noodles and broth based soups; however they use very little oil and use a lot of fresh herbs like basil and crunchy vegetables.
+There are kind of similar to the Chinese/Japanese South east Asian cuisines – they use rice, rice noodles and broth based soups and a lot of fresh herbs like basil and crunchy vegetables.

 Exhibit – A: Healthy Entrée’s